 William ordered to bring the relics of St.Magnus to Kirkwall (then a small settlement named Kirkjuvágr) from the place of his death on Egilsay island.

 Rögnvald builds the cathedral

 Construction of the church started and the building was that large that funds soon lacked and new taxes had to be introduced.
-In 1158 Rögnvald Kali Kolsson was killed and he was buried in the cathedral.
-Later he was canonised although we are not entirely sure about this – there are no documents supporting it.
+In 1158 Rögnvald Kali Kolsson was killed and buried in the cathedral.
+Later he was canonized although we are not entirely sure about this – there are no documents supporting it.

 In the 11th century the cathedral was built but in the late 12th – early 13th centuries the church was extended in Gothic style.